CemBirbiri/LLM-fine-tuning-with-Direct-Preference-Optimization-DPO-/README.md

 - Construct a dataset tailored for DPO.
 - Understand the required data format for DPO applications.
 - Implement DPO by following a structured, step-by-step approach using the trl library.
-- Define training parameters, initialize a quantized LoRA base model, and train it using a DPO trainer.
+- Define training parameters, initialize a LoRA base model, and train it using a DPO trainer.
 - Evaluate the LLM's performance before and after applying DPO.

 Install libraries